Empire of Light c1953 by Rene Magritte | Oil Painting Reproduction

 Initially displayed at the 1954 Venice Biennale (a distinguished biannual art exhibition), Magritte’s paintings attracted substantial interest from collectors.

-Magritte produced multiple versions of the Empire of Light theme o meet the increased demand for his art.
-He continued exploring the theme of night and day for the rest of his artistic career.
+Magritte produced multiple versions of the Empire of Light theme to meet the increased demand for his art.
+He continued to explore the theme of night and day for the rest of his artistic career.

-Rene Magritte Empire of Light paintings is displayed in museums all over the world, including the Museum of Modern Art (New York City), the Peggy Guggenheim Collection (Venice), and the Royal Museum of Fine Arts (located in Belgium).
+Rene Magritte's Empire of Light paintings are displayed in museums all over the world, including the Museum of Modern Art (New York City), the Peggy Guggenheim Collection (Venice), and the Royal Museum of Fine Arts (located in Belgium).

 Buy fine art reproductions by Belgian painter Rene Magritte.